 1. Intrinsic Semiconductor - A pure semiconductor is called intrinsic semiconductor.

-N-type Semiconductor - extrinsic semiconductors doped with pentavalent impurities.
-The extra free electrons are called donor atoms.
+N-type Semiconductor - Extrinsic semiconductors are those that are doped with pentavalent impurities.
+Here the impurities refer to additional electrons added.
+Those extra free electrons are called donor atoms.

-P-type Semiconductor - extrinsic semiconductors doped with trivalent impurities.
+P-type Semiconductor - Extrinsic semiconductors doped with trivalent impurities are called p-type semiconductors.
 The extra holes are called acceptor atoms.

 P-n junction diode is a basic semiconductor device having excess of acceptor impurities in one region (p-type) and an excess of donors in the other region (n-type).
 The boundary between two regions is called ‘p-n junction’.
 The few electrons present in the p-region and the few holes in the n-region are called ‘minority carriers’.